 - Microarray data.
 Data should be presented in MIAME-compliant standard format.
 Approved databases are Gene Expression Omnibus and ArrayExpress.

-- Climate and Earth and Space Sciences data.
+- Climate, geoscience, and space science.
 Guidelines on data deposition are provided by the Coalition on Publishing Data in the Earth and Space Sciences (COPDESS), together with a searchable online Repository Finder.

 - Ecological data.
 We recommend deposition of data in Dryad.